|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 • Numbers of older persons living alone

-• Family caregiver ratios (comparing the number of available caregivers 45 – 64 to the number of persons 85+)
+• Family caregiver ratios (comparing the number of available caregivers 45 – 64 to the number of persons 85 and over)

-• Service utilization data for a number of key public programs for older persons
+• Service use data for a number of key public programs for older persons

 • Summary information from the 2009 county gaps analysis listing key gaps in housing and services for older persons